 A cheesy-filled casserole filled with leftover chicken or turkey and served to the masses.
+This is the perfect family and kid-friendly dinner you’ve been looking for!
+See this recipe MADE ON VIDEO HERE.

 And if you follow along on Instagram you’ve been seeing me roast chickens and turkey year round in my outdoor electric roaster.
 It’s such an awesome appliance and it leaves the oven free and the kitchen cool.
 It also leaves me with lots of extra food to make things like this Chicken Tortellini Casserole.
 Win-win.